Explained: FBM (Fulfillment by Merchants) vs FBS (Fulfillment by Sears) on Sears

 - Business whose targeted audience resides in a particular geography

 Then choosing FBM (Sell on Sears) is the best idea, as you have ample time to invest in picking and packing.
-Conversely, if you’re relatively bigger business and have figured out you’ve better things to do – marketing and customer outreach – with your time, then going with FBS (Fulfillment by Sears is a good Idea.
+Conversely, if you’re a relatively bigger business and have figured out you’ve better things to do – marketing and customer outreach – with your time, then going with FBS (Fulfillment by Sears is a Good Idea.

 - How to register for these programs?